kowyo/uv-devcontainer-template/README.md

 Currently, there is only cuda version available.
 Will add more in the future.
 PRs and issues are welcome!

 > [!NOTE]
-> Remember to replace `uv-devcontainer-template` with your project name in `.devcontainer/devcontainer.json` and other files as needed.
+> Remember to replace `uv-devcontainer-template` with your project name in `.devcontainer/devcontainer.json` and `.devcontainer/Dockerfile.cuda`.